Emily Ratajkowski Called Out ’This Is 40’ For ’Not Aging Well’

 “So that movie is hilarious and very spot-on,” Ratajkowski, 30, explained during a conversation with Schumer, 40, at the Tribeca Film Festival on Saturday, June 12.
 “I recommend everybody who has a husband or wife and kids to watch it [but] Megan Fox is treated in it so badly.”

-Ratajkowski got support from Schumer on stage despite her work with Apatow on Trainwrecked.
+Ratajkowski got support from Schumer on stage despite her work with Apatow on Trainwreck.

 “It’s Judd Apatow,” Schumer said.
 “I don’t care, I’m ready to burn that bridge to the ground tonight.”